 Similar issues are unfolding in Mozambique where cyclone Idai has devestated croplands and destroyed the city of Beira where I worked on a development project in 1991.
 Most of these people were poverty stricken before Idai blasted and then washed everything they had away.

 The great unraveling is showing signs of the non-linear stage of the predicament we find ourselves in.
+More than Half of US Corn Unplanted

-The Latest on the Threat for Abrupt Methane Release from the East Siberian Sea
+Here’s Nick’s latest post about the methane threat from his Patreon Page; The Latest on the Threat for Abrupt Methane Release from the East Siberian Sea

 I can honestly say this is one of my favourite interviews on Nature Bats Last.
 The honesty and frankness of Nick Humphrey is inspirational.
 I predict he will go on to be a world leader in chronicling the unraveling of the biosphere.